 Medications include SSRIs (selective serotonin reuptake inhibitors) to regulate the brain’s serotonin.
 Antidepressants and anxiolytics may also be used.

 Antidepressants are usually the first mode of action.
 Those with OCD may need to try different medications to find the one that works for them.
-OCD sufferers often find that their symptoms improve with the right medication.
+OCD sufferers often find that their mental health conditions improve with the right medication, or they may choose to rely on more advanced treatments, such as transcranial magnetic stimulation (TMS).

 Therapy often includes cognitive behavioral therapy.
 This involves changing the way one with OCD thinks.
 It also tackles the lessening of OCD fears such as dirt or germs.